KingD10100/Project1/README.md

+# Web Application Deployment on Microsoft Azure

-Overview
+## 📌 Overview
-This week, you will use Microsoft Azure to build and host your own web application, secure it with an SSL certificate, and add security features to protect it.
-This week will incorporate topics from previous modules including: networking, network security, cryptography, terminal, cloud, and web development.

-Today, you will build and host your web application.
+This project involves building and hosting a web application using **Microsoft Azure**, securing it with an **SSL certificate**, and implementing **security features** to protect it.
+It integrates multiple topics, including:
+- Networking
+- Network Security
+- Cryptography
+- Terminal Commands
+- Cloud Computing
+- Web Development

-Project Objectives
+## 🎯 Project Objectives
-By the end of today's class, you will:
+By the end of this project, you will:

-Create an Azure web app.
+✅ Create an **Azure Web App**
-Choose a domain.
+✅ Choose a **custom domain**
-Deploy a container on the web app.
+✅ Deploy a **containerized web application**
-Design your custom web application.
+✅ Design and customize your **web application**
-Answer review questions.
+✅ Answer **review**